 Other playlists are designed to energize you or calm you down.

-If you are looking for music to help you relax or sleep, you can’t do better than Marconi Union’s Weightless.
+If you are looking for music to help you relax or sleep, here’s a curated playlist of the most relaxing songs on Spotify.

 Its creation was a collaboration between musicians and a team of sound therapists.

-How Music Affects the Brain: The Bottom Line
+How Music Affects the Brain: Take the Next Step

-The evidence is clear — playing a musical instrument or listening to music can positively affect brain health and function.
+The evidence is clear — playing a musical instrument or listening to music can positively affect brain health and performance.

 This brain-boosting effect is evident at all stages of life, benefiting everyone from babies to seniors.

-Music can improve mood, increase intelligence, enhance learning and concentration, and ward off the effects of brain aging.
+Music can improve mood, increase intelligence, enhance learning and concentration, and reduce the effects of brain aging.

-Music therapy can help various mood and brain disorders, and improve the quality of life for Alzheimer’s patients.
+Music therapy can help various mood and mental health disorders, and even improve the quality of life for people with serious neurological disorders.